 This question is hard to anwer, as it depends a lot on your individual lifestyle.
 The students‘ union estimates that the average students spends about 700 Euros per month for living in Würzburg.

 Yes, after you have successfully finished your MBA program, you are entitled to stay at least 12 more months in Germany to find a job.

-The duration of the program is 3 semesters incl.
+The regular duration of the program is 3 semesters incl.
 Master’s Thesis.
 This means that the MBA degree is regularly awarded to you after 18 months.

 In case you are/were employed: typically by a certificate of employment from your employer(s).
 Alternatively, you can provide a copy of your work contract, a payment slip etc.